ijklim/deploy_express_nodejs_heroku/README.md

 ### Step 6.
 Set up git

-Create a `.gitignore` file to prevent node modules from being tracked.
+Create a `.gitignore` file to prevent files in node_modules from being tracked and uploaded to Heroku.

 **.gitignore:**
 ```